ChristopherJamesMoore/ChristopherJamesMoore/README.md

 # 💫 About Me:
 I am Christopher, an undergraduate student from the UK learning full-stack development.<br><br>My background combines industry experience in electronic engineering and embedded development with APL and my academic knowledge in software.
-This combination has given me a solid understanding of technologies and their implementations, which I aim to utilise to land a future role in a Maang comapny where I can collaborate with like-minded people and learn and grow with my peers while developing world-class software solutions.
+This combination has given me a solid understanding of technologies and their implementations, which I aim to utilise to land a future role in a swe comapny where I can collaborate with like-minded people and learn and grow with my peers while developing world-class software solutions.

 # 🌐 Socials: